« Previous Page

 You should care for your dentures as you would your teeth.
 It's

-also important to continue to care for your gums.
-Brush your gums, tongue, and
+also important to care for your gums.
+You or your caregiver should brush your gums, tongue, and

-the roof of your mouth (palate) every day with a soft-bristled brush before you
+the roof of your mouth every day with a soft-bristled brush before you

 put in your dentures.
-Continue to see your dentist on a regular basis.
+See your dentist on a regular basis.

 Older adults with

 because they can't easily hold the toothbrush.
 Their hands and fingers may be

 stiff, painful, or weak.
 If this is the case:

 You may also be able to buy specially designed toothbrushes,